 Cloud computing, or “the cloud” as it’s often referred to, offers on-demand computing by using the latest in technology to deploy, access, and use networked information, applications, and resources.
 The cloud provides computing services over the internet, rather than via computer server networks housed on-premises.

-- Public cloud – A public cloud is a platform in which a service provider – a vendor – enables the use of resources such and storage, applications, virtual machines (aka VM), and more, to a variety of enterprises.
+- Public cloud enables the use of resources such as storage, applications, and virtual machines to a variety of enterprises.
 The cost for public cloud services may be through a subscription for the services, an on-demand arrangement, or other accommodation.

-- Private cloud – As its name would indicate, a private cloud is used by one entity and the services and infrastructure are maintained on a private network or system.
-The private cloud option could be located on-prem at a datacenter or it may make senses to pay to have these services hosted by an outside vendor.
+- Private cloud is used by one entity and the services and infrastructure are maintained on a private network or system.
+The private cloud option could be located on-prem at a datacenter or hosted by an outside vendor.

-- Hybrid – Again, the name is the reveal.
-Hybrid clouds combine assets of the private and public option to allow sharing of information and applications.
+- Hybrid clouds combine assets of the private and public option to allow sharing of information and applications.

 Benefits of Storing Patient Data in the Cloud

 The benefits of storing patient data in the clouds include:

 - Enhanced security – As new levels of improved security are developed, cloud-based patient data storage is subject to continuous improvements with little or no disruption to the access of information.

 - Scalability – With a traditional model, patient storage costs are fixed and there may often be instances of unused capacity.
 Cloud storage, however, can quickly adapt to the latest needs so as the patient data increases or decreases , cloud storage adjusts accordingly.
 If an organization has a pay-as-you-go arrangement with their vendor, it could considerable cost savings.